pjlapinski/Witchermancer/README.md

 ## Deploy

 The `deploy` branch is set up to auto-deploy on Render.
 The dockerfile and the server setup are specifically created to be deployed on render and will require tweaking to work on a different hosting.

 The Vue app expects a single enviornment variable, `VUE_APP_LOCALIZATION_URL` which should contain the url to a Google Sheets document, containing localization, output in a CSV format.
-The .NET app requires two environment variables, `Google__ClientId` and `Google__ClientSecret`, both generated in Google dashboard and used for OAuth2.
+The .NET app requires five environment variables.
+First two, `Google__ClientId` and `Google__ClientSecret`, are both generated in Google dashboard and used for OAuth2.
+The other three are `MongoDb__ConnectionString`, `MongoDb__DatabaseName` and `MongoDb__CharactersCollectionName`.

 ## Running locally

 It is recommended to run the application by building the front-end app and serving it from the server.

 To do so, first clone the repository.
 Then enter the `client` directory and run